GitItGoing/syntree/README.md

 This project is a fork of https://github.com/mshang/syntree.
-The original description and relevant links can be found below.
+The original README and relevant links can be found below.

 This fork makes a couple of small changes:

-* Brackets can be escaped using a backslash so that they appear in the output image and are not treated as part of the tree structure (This was adopted from [this](https://github.com/mshang/syntree/pull/22) pull request on the original repo).
+* Brackets can be escaped using a backslash so that they appear in the output image and are not treated as part of the tree structure (this was adopted from [this](https://github.com/mshang/syntree/pull/22) pull request on the original repo).
 * Support for non-numeric subscripts, e.g. for indicating traces.
 ___________________________________________________________